 - 1/2 cup coconut flour

 - 1/2 cup | 90 grams dairy free mini chocolate chips, chopped , divided

-- In another medium sized mixing bowl mixing together the peanut butter and maple syrup.
+- In a medium sized mixing bowl mix together the peanut butter and maple syrup.
 Once mixed add in the coconut flour and salt until fully combined.
 Stir in 2 tablespoons of the chocolate chips.

 - Scoop out the dough using a tablespoon and roll into little balls.
 Place the cookie dough in the freezer for about 10 minutes so that it hardens slightly and becomes easier to handle.
 While the dough is in the freezer melt the chocolate.

 - Double Boiler Method: Place chocolate in a heat proof bowl that’s large enough to sit over the top of a small sauce pan.
 Add an inch of water to the sauce pan and bring to a simmer.
 Once the water is simmering place the bowl of chocolate over the top of the bowl, make sure that the water doesn’t touch the bottom.
 Stir the chocolate as it melts.
 When there are only a few chunks of chocolate left remove the bowl from the heat.
 The residual heat will be enough to melt the rest.
 Set the bowl aside to let the chocolate cool.

 - Microwave Method: Place the chopped chocolate in a heat safe bowl and pop in the microwave to melt at 30 second intervals stirring in-between so the chocolate doesn't start burning.